 A British naval commander who fought submarines in WWII and then, in his sixties, sailed alone around the world.

-Bill King’s life unfolded in two extraordinary acts.
-The first was as a decorated Royal Navy submariner.
-He commanded the submarine HMS Snapper at the outbreak of World War II and was in command of HMS Trusty when Japan surrendered, famously bookending the conflict.
-His service was marked by daring patrols, for which he earned the Distinguished Service Order twice.
-After the war, he retired to a farm in Ireland, but the sea called him back for a second, more solitary adventure.
-In 1968, at the age of 58, he entered the Sunday Times Golden Globe Race, the first non-stop, solo circumnavigation.
-Sailing his 42-foot schooner *Galway Blazer II*, he battled the Southern Ocean’s fury until his boat was dismasted and he was forced to limp to Cape Town.
-Though he did not finish, his participation as the oldest competitor cemented his legend as a man of indefatigable spirit.
-He later wrote eloquent memoirs of his sea journeys, blending the practical knowledge of a sailor with a philosophical, almost mystical, reverence for the ocean.
+Bill King commanded HMS Snapper at the outbreak of World War II and was in command of HMS Trusty when Japan surrendered, bookending the conflict.
+He earned the Distinguished Service Order twice for daring submarine patrols.
+After retiring to a farm in Ireland, the sea called him back.
+In 1968, at age 58, he entered the Sunday Times Golden Globe Race, the first non-stop solo circumnavigation.
+Sailing his 42-foot schooner Galway Blazer II, he battled the Southern Ocean until his boat was dismasted and he limped to Cape Town.
+He did not finish, but his participation as the oldest competitor showed indefatigable spirit.
+He wrote eloquent memoirs blending practical seamanship with a philosophical reverence for the ocean.

 1901–1927